Geometric Partial Differential Equations

 Luis Caffarelli, Issues in Homogenization for Problems with Nondivergence Structure, January 15 and 22 from 2:00 pm - 3:00 pm.

-The program will be led by Alice Chang of Princeton University who will be in residence at the Institute for the academic year.
-Luis Caffarelli of The University of Texas at Austin will be in residence during term II of the program.
+The program was led by Alice Chang of Princeton University who was in residence at the Institute for the academic year.
+Luis Caffarelli of The University of Texas at Austin was in residence during term II of the program.

 The Institute for Advanced Study is an Equal Opportunity/Affirmative Action Employer and encourages applications from women, minorities and postdoctoral researchers.